 Fighting for the Injured Since 1997

 As a local personal injury law firm and member of the community, Shapiro Law Firm, P.A. is proud to represent clients in and around Leon County who have suffered serious, life-altering injuries and losses due to the negligence of others.
 We are dedicated to our clients and make it our mission to provide the caring, compassionate representation they deserve.
-Our team has developed a reputation for honest, trustworthy service and an aggressive approach that gets our clients the results they need.
+Our rideshare accident attorneys in Tallahassee has developed a reputation for honest, trustworthy service and an aggressive approach that gets our clients the results they need.

 When it comes to your rideshare accident case, Attorney Paul Shapiro is here to answer your questions and address any concerns you may have.
 We provide initial consultations in person or by phone completely free of charge and with zero obligation for you.
 We also offer our legal services on a contingency fee basis, meaning there are no upfront or out-of-pocket expenses.
 Instead, we only collect attorney fees after we have successfully secured a settlement or verdict on your behalf.